 45. Publishing the Names of Code of Ethics Violators

-Boards and Associations may, as a matter of local discretion, adopt procedures authorizing the publication of the names of ethics violators, subject to the following qualifications:
+Associations may, as a matter of local discretion, adopt one of the following options authorizing the publication of the names of ethics violators, subject to the following qualifications:

 - Publication can only occur after a second violation occurs within three (3) years.

-- Publication can only be made in an official communication vehicle intended primarily for members of the Board (or Boards) in which the violator holds (held) membership.
-Where the official communication vehicle is electronic or Internet-based, access must be limited to Board members (Amended 11/04)
+- Publication can only be made in an official communication vehicle intended primarily for members of the Association in which the violator holds (held) membership.
+Where the official communication vehicle is electronic or Internet-based, access must be limited to Association members

 - The name of the firm the violator is (or was) licensed with cannot be published.